rajdeep-sandhu/leetcode/rust/README.md

 ## Add a problem

-- Initialise a new `Cargo` library for the problem in the root folder.
-The problem folder will be created.
+- Initialise a new `cargo` library for the problem in the root folder.
+  - This creates the problem folder with a `Cargo.toml` file.
+  - A `src` subfolder is created with a `lib.rs` file.

   ```shell
   cargo init --lib p0217_contains_duplicate